craftingcity/RollHighOrDie/Core RHoD/Equipment and Inventories/Equipment.md

 THROW: You throw the vial at a Target within 30 feet of you that you can see.
 Make a Throw Skill Check.
 If the result is equal to or greater than your Target's Reflex Defense, they take 3d4 Acid Damage.

+SPLASH: You splash the contents of the vial onto a Target adjacent to you that you can see.
+Make a Throw Skill Check.
+If the result is equal to or greater than your Target's Reflex Defense, they take 3d4 Acid Damage.

 ### Tools